marlia92/PFA-component-starter/src/component-library/content/components/wrappers/card/index.md

 title: Card
 description: A container component that provides card layout with background options, padding controls, and optional link.
 order: 2
+slots:
+  - title: default
+    description: The contents for the body of the Card.
+    fallback_for: contentBlocks
+    child_component:
+  - title: header
+    description: The contents of header of the Card.
+    fallback_for: headerContentBlocks
+    child_component:
+  - title: footer
+    description: The contents of footer of the Card.
+    fallback_for: footerContentBlocks
+    child_component:
 examples:
   - slugs:
       - link